Infinitely Losing My Edge

 I was there.

-I was the first guy playing Bobby Womack to the rap kids.
+I was the first guy playing Crime to the jazz kids.

 Everybody thought I was crazy.